ptsefton/ro-crate-2-experiments/ro-crate-2-spec.md

 RO-Crate 2.0 specifies two levels of conformance for a text-string known as the RO-Crate Metadata Document.

-- *Syntactic*: The string can be parsed into an _RO-Crate Metadata Object_ which has structural conformance with this specification.
+- *Syntactically valid*: The string can be parsed into an _RO-Crate Metadata Object_ which has structural conformance with this specification.
 (It is JSON, it is valid JSON-LD with a `@graph` and `@context` key which meet certain constraints).
+While RO-Crate metada is compliant JSON-LD it is designed so that it may be processed by tools which _do not_ implement the full JSON-LD specification.

   RO-Crate Metadata objects are the basis of RO-Crate packaging, but can be used for non-packaging purposes as well.
-- *Package Semantics*: The _Syntactically Valid RO-Crate Metadata Document_ also meets the semantic constraints to need to be an _RO_Crate Package_:
+- *Valid Package*: The _Syntactically Valid RO-Crate Metadata Document_ also meets the semantic constraints to need to be an _RO_Crate Package_:
     - The _Root Entity_ has "Dataset" as one of its types.
     - Must have a set of basic interoperability and discovery metadata (a license for re-use, identifier, author (creator), name, date)